mariia-korzun/detect-palindrom/README.md

 # Detect palindrom string task

 ### String are given.
-Implement a function that can detect palindrom string.
-If given argument not an string - "Passed argument is not a string".
-If given string is empty - "String is empty".
+Implement a function - detectPalindrom, that can detect palindrom string.
+If given argument not an string - return "Passed argument is not a string".
+If given string is empty - return "String is empty".
 Also, case sensitive.

 #### For example:
 ```js